5 Common Mistakes Real Estate Agents Should Avoid

 As we went over earlier, every lead is viable until it is not.
 As real estate marketing involves selling your brand to potential clients, you must learn how to differentiate between viable prospects and “tire-kickers” or people who are simply wasting your time.
 This skill takes time to learn and is one of the hallmarks of excellent agents.

-When you are starting your career, it is best to try and qualify as many leads as possible, but as your business grows you will likely not have the time to do so.
-You should try and develop a sense of your clients when speaking with them to figure out if you will be able to work together.
+When you are starting your career, it is best to try to qualify as many leads as possible, but as your business grows you will likely not have the time to do so.
+You should try to develop a sense of your clients when speaking with them to figure out if you will be able to work together.
 Doing backup research via Google or other search aggregators can help you make the right decision.

 At the end of the day, it is an imperfect process, but there are certain trends you can pay attention to give yourself a leg up.
 For example, if you are marketing high-end real estate, there will not be many clients who are 18 and fresh out of high school.
-Use common sense, and background research to find the clients who fit your business.
+Use common sense and background research to find the clients who fit your business.

 By identifying each client’s persona, you can plan and deliver based on their style and criteria.
 You’ll be surprised at how many more sales you will win over and how many relationships you will gain.

-5. Being Scared to Meet People
+5. Being Afraid to Meet People

 Real estate is a field that attracts extroverts.
-The reasons for this phenomenon are plentiful, but anyone who has spent any time in the field realizes that while the US runs on coffee, real estate runs on relationships.
+The reasons for this phenomenon are plentiful, but anyone who has spent any time in the field realizes that while the U.S. runs on coffee, real estate runs on relationships.